-This first step towards reform is to actually read The Most Holy & Sacred Book of Mormon.
+This first step towards reform is to actually read The Most Holy and Sacred Book of Mormon.
 Here, we recognize the pioneers of that first step.

 The following revelation (if it was a true revelation) was the first call to reform and has since given all generations of Mormons reason to return to The Most Holy & Sacred Book of Mormon: